microsoftarchive/semantic-logging/ELK/md/LogstashExtensions.md

 - **account_name** - the account name holding the table
 - **access_key** - the access key to the storage account
 - **table_name** - the table name containing the diagnostics data
-- **entity_count_to_process** - the number of entities to request at a time
+- **entity_count_to_process** - the number of entities to request at a time.
+Defaults to 100.
-- **collection_start_time_utc** - the earliest time stamp of the data requested
+- **collection_start_time_utc** - the earliest time stamp of the data requested.
+Defaults to Time.now.
 - **etw_pretty_print** - Whether to try and pretty print the ETW messages.
 Will override the EventMessage column.
 The format for this is: EventMessage:Hi this is %1, Message:adj="cool" notused=" ", where EventMessage is the format string, %1 is what to replace, and "cool" is the value to use to replace %1.
+Defaults to false.
+- **idle_delay_seconds** - the number of seconds to delay between cycles when idle (no data is being found).
+Defaults to 15 seconds.

 ####Sample Configuration:
 ```